webscopeio/DockerWorkshop/README.md

 ## Create your own image from scratch

 We are going to containerize [create-react-app](https://github.com/facebook/create-react-app).
-In order to do so we need to create `Dockerfile` for docker to know how build our new image.
+In order to do so, we need to create `Dockerfile` for docker to know how to build our new image.

-This is how it may looks:
+This is how it may look:
 ```docker
 FROM node:alpine